1 Part Course |

 • Transaction monitoring and risk profiling: spotting suspicious patterns in on-chain activity relevant to legal advice or client onboarding

-• Suspicious activity reporting (SARs): when and how to report crypto-related suspicions under UK MLRs, with SRA expectations
+• Suspicious activity reporting (SARs): when and how to report crypto-related suspicions under UK MLRs, with SRA expectations, are covered in digital assets management training

 Regulatory Landscape and Forward-Looking Considerations